opctl/opctl/website/docs/run-a-go-service.md

 We'll now look at an op to run a sample Go application.
 Please see the code at [https://github.com/opctl/opctl/tree/master/examples/run-a-go-service](https://github.com/opctl/opctl/tree/master/examples/run-a-go-service)
 The sample application we have requires a mysql database, therefore to run it locally we need to:
 1. Start a MySQL database with some DB credentials
-2. (optional) Seed the DB with sample data
+2. Seed the DB with sample data
 3. Start the application and provide the MySQL DB credentials as inputs - our application will read those from environment variables

 The ops to make that happen are explained below.